sptowey/SENG5709-NoSQL-NFIRS/process/submit-spark-job.md

 mkdir nfirs
 ```
 4. Copy the build.sbt file from this repository into the nfirs-build directory.
-5. Copy the SparkLoadAndTransform file from this repository into the nfirs-build/src/main/scala/nfirs directory.
+5. Copy the SparkLoadAndTransform.scala file from this repository into the nfirs-build/src/main/scala/nfirs directory.
 6. From the nfirs-build directory run the following command:

 ```sbt package```